The Impact of Your Social Media on Your Career

 • bring more traffic to their site.

-Okay, that’s for businesses but also crucial for job search.
+Okay, that’s for businesses, but also crucial for a job search.
 Everyone needs a great resume to become an applicant.
 Create it on your own, or seek professional help from services like ResumeService24 to craft a perfect resume for job seekers that will surely attract recruiters.
-However, your social media page can come in handy for your career opportunities.
+However, your social media page can be a valuable resource for your career opportunities.

 How You Can Benefit From Social Media

 Many things depend on the career field or the position you would like to occupy, but social media can help you in the job market.
-You might have heard various success stories of singers getting noticed by labels after posting their songs on MySpace or people becoming successful bloggers starting from simple posts on Facebook.
+You may have heard various success stories of singers getting noticed by labels after posting their songs on MySpace, or people becoming successful bloggers by starting with simple posts on Facebook.
 But social networks can help you on a smaller scale.

 While not every company you apply to will check your social media, according to a CareerBuilder survey, at least one-third of employers look through their candidates’ social media.
 And while your professional experience and critical skills will have the final say, your social media activity also impacts the employer’s decision.